 A research methodology is defined as the specific techniques or procedures that can be used to select, identify, analyse and process information or data on a specific topic (Duke & Mallette, 2011).
 The methodology section in a research paper, allows a reader to assess the overall reliability and validity of a study.

 This section revolves around a couple of questions: How was the data analysed?
 And how was the information and data generated or collected.
-The literature review for this study includes research on what is functionality in needed in the artifact.
+The literature review for this study includes research on what is functionality in needed in the artefact.

 Paradigms